HOLISTIC SUPERVISOR & INTEGRATIVE BUSINESS MINDSET COACH FOR HEALERS & HELPERS

 In 2018, life offered me new opportunities after the passing of my mentor, Gina Ogden.
 New quests began: How to bring more BIPOC folks into the world of sex therapy and how to help more therapists become successful therapy therapreneurs?

 I became an AASECT Certified Sex Therapy Supervisor.
 Seeing the need for innovative and culturally-sensitive sex therapy, I founded the Center for Relationship & Intimacy WellBeing, which serves individuals and couples throughout California and soon across the country.
-In Spring 2023, my team and I will open a second group practice, Integrative Holistic Online Therapy, focused on spiritual practices and therapy.
+In Fall 2023, my team and I will open a second group practice, Integrative Holistic Online Therapy, focused on spiritual practices and therapy.
 Fall 2023 will bring another way to serve clinicians and helpers.
 Retreats and workshops help therapists earn CEUs while learning powerful ways to revitalize the soul of the healer while learning the business and mindset tools to support their dreams.

 I also am fortunate to support therapists as a business coach & consultant in creating the private practice of their dreams, including group practices.
 It is a blessing to see others dream big!